List of Traffic Fines and Rules in West Bengal 2026

 Get the updated list of West Bengal traffic fines and rules for 2026.
 Check penalties for two-wheelers and four-wheelers, e-challan payment process, and more.

-West Bengal sees heavy daily traffic across Kolkata, Howrah, Siliguri, and other busy municipal zones.
-Navigating these packed roads without a firm grasp of local driving mandates can put your safety and your finances at risk.
-To keep public roads safer and reduce avoidable accidents, the state strictly enforces the Motor Vehicles Act, 1988, alongside the rigorous provisions of the Motor Vehicles (Amendment) Act, 2019.
+West Bengal sees heavy daily traffic across Kolkata, Howrah, Siliguri, and other busy zones.
+To keep roads safer and reduce accidents, the state follows the Motor Vehicles Act, 1988, along with the changes brought by the Motor Vehicles (Amendment) Act, 2019.

 This page lists the latest traffic fines in West Bengal for two-wheelers and four-wheelers, the new traffic rules every driver should follow, and the steps to check and pay an e-challan online.
-If you drive a car or ride a two-wheeler in West Bengal, knowing these rules helps you stay legal, safe, and protected.
+If you drive or ride in West Bengal, knowing these rules helps you stay legal, safe, and protected.

 Traffic Violation